Rosemary K. Naatz, 92 - Austin Daily Herald

 A special thank you to the staff at Good Samaritan Society – Comforcare of Austin.

-Survivors include her children, Charles “Chuck” (Julie) Naatz of Waltham, MN, and John (Shelley) Naatz of Kenyon, MN; five grandchildren, Stephanie (Brandon) Burbank of Rochester, MN, Rebecca Johnson of Blooming Prairie, MN, Sarah (Corey) Lanners of Rochester, MN, Ashley (Justin) Westrum of Franklin, WI, and Adam (Elizabeth) Naatz of Parshall, ND; two step-grandchildren, Justin Smith of Faribault, MN and Angela Smith of Rochester; Eight great grandchildren, Brady, Abbey, Hunter, Brynn, Madison, Lucy, Henry, and Charles; two step-great grandchildren, Jackson and Ruby; and several nieces, nephews, and many other relatives and friends.
+Survivors include her children, Charles “Chuck” (Julie) Naatz of Waltham, MN, and John (Shelley) Naatz of Kenyon, MN; five grandchildren, Stephanie (Brandon) Burbank of Rochester, MN, Rebecca Johnson of Blooming Prairie, MN, Sarah (Corey) Lanners of Rochester, MN, Ashley (Justin) Westrum of Franklin, WI, and Adam (Elizabeth) Naatz of Parshall, ND; two step-grandchildren, Justin Smith of Faribault, MN and Angela Smith of Rochester; Eight great-grandchildren, Brady, Abbey, Hunter, Brynn, Madison, Lucy, Henry, and Charles; two step-great-grandchildren, Jackson and Ruby; sister, Elizabeth Naatz of Waltham, MN; and several nieces, nephews, and many other relatives and friends.
 She was preceded in death by her parents, Paul and Martha Schleret; husband, Edward Naatz in 1993; brother and sister-in-law, Eugene and Delores Schleret; infant brother; grandson-in-law, Derek Johnson; and brother-in-law, Glenn Naatz.

 Email newsletter signup